pynamodb/PynamoDB/docs/attributes.rst

         make = UnicodeAttribute(null=False)
         model = UnicodeAttribute(null=True)

+`As with a model and its top-level attributes <https://github.com/pynamodb/PynamoDB/blob/master/docs/quickstart.rst#changing-items>`_, a PynamoDB MapAttribute will ignore sub-attributes it does not know about during deserialization.
+As a result, if the item in DynamoDB contains sub-attributes not declared as properties of the corresponding MapAttribute, save() will cause those sub-attributes to be deleted.

 ``DynamicMapAttribute`` is a subclass of ``MapAttribute`` which allows you to mix and match defined attributes and undefined attributes.

 .. code-block:: python